Careers Education, Information, Advice and Guidance (CEIAG)

 They somehow already know what you truly want to become.”

-As a school we have a statutory and moral duty to provide students in Years 8 to 13 with careers education, information, advice and guidance (CEIAG).
-This is extended in Kings Langley School to include Year 7.
+As a school we have a statutory and moral duty to provide students in Years 7 to 13 with careers education, information, advice and guidance (CEIAG).

-Our careers strategy (CEIAG) is interwoven in the most part with the PSHE programme of study and fulfils the eight Gatsby Career Benchmarks, which are:
+Our careers strategy (CEIAG) is interwoven into all areas of our curriculum but most notably in our PSHE programme of study and fulfils the eight Gatsby Career Benchmarks, which are:

 - A stable careers programme